canjs/canjs/docs/can-guides/topics/testing.md

 Routing in CanJS applications has three primary responsibilities:

-1. Connecting a component's view-model to can-route
+1. Connecting a component’s view-model to can-route
 2. Displaying the right component based on the route
-3. Passing data to the displayed component's view-model
+3. Passing data to the displayed component’s view-model

 Separating these into three separate properties on the ViewModel means that they can each be tested independently.
 This will be shown in the following sections.